egen97/Master/README.md

-# Code and appendix for, *From Pub Fights to International Conflict: How values and mass opinion affect war""
+# Code and appendix for, "*From Pub Fights to International Conflict: How values and mass opinion affect war"*

 ### Eric.
 G. E. Nilsen

 This repository contains all R-code used in the research to my master thesis, "From Pub Fights to International Conflict: How values and mass opinion affect war".
 The data used is *not* included due to the providers different copyright-limitations.
 All data is is cited in the thesis, and easily available online from the original providers.
 In addition this repository contains the thesis' appendix as a markdown file.
-Any questions can be directed to the author at: [mailto](mailto:egnilsen@student.sv.uio.no)
+Any questions can be directed to the author at: [mailto:egnilsen@student.sv.uio.no](mailto:egnilsen@student.sv.uio.no)

 ## Structure